-Finally, you’ll move into a course on data cleaning, one of the most un-sexy but essential skills in any data scientist’s toolkit.
+Finally, you’ll move into two courses on data cleaning, one of the most un-sexy but essential skills in any data scientist’s toolkit.
 You’ll learn to explore and clean datasets, how to combine multiple datasets into a single, clean source, and work through some guided projects analyzing data from NYC high schools and a survey about Star Wars.

 By mid-May (your 20th week), you’ll have acquired many of the foundational data science skills, and you should be well-equipped to start taking on your own data science projects.
 You might not be ready for a full-time data science job just yet, but you’ll know enough to be able to solve real-world problems with data science in a way that might impact your current job.

 For example, Dataquest student Curtly Critchlow was able to take an Excel data analysis nightmare that took him a full week of work each month and turn it into a project that took just a few minutes after he finished our Pandas and NumPy course.

 During these weeks, though, you may encounter a psychological phenomenon sometimes referred to as ‘The Dip’.
 This happens often in the course of learning a new skill; once you get beyond the beginner phase, big gains come a bit more slowly, and the novelty of studying something new has worn off.
 The result can be a bit of a dip in your natural level of motivation.

 But don’t worry: we’ll help you fight the dip!
 All of our courses use interesting, real-world data to combat this effect by keeping you interested in the analysis, and you’ll be solving different and interesting problems in each course.

 May-July: Learning the Command Line and SQL